linmx0130/PaperNotes/notes.md

 * Categories: Computer Vision, Machine Learning
 * Tag: Object detection

 This work tried to solve people detection in crowded scenes by replacing NMS with a LSTM network in faster RCNN framework.
 In order to train the LSTM to produce boxes in order of the descending confidence, the authors proposed a special Hungarian loss, which is based on Hungarian algorithm.
 The loss is elaborate and diffierentiable almost everywhere.

 The idea of the proposed loss is to treat boxes combination problem as a *graph minimum-cut problem*.
 In the testing part, the detector should stitch boxes from different blocks grabbed from the original data.
 It also performs a graph minimum-cut rather than NMS.

+### Deep Learning with Dynamic Computation Graphs
+* Authors: Moshe Looks, Marcello Herreshoff, DeLesley Hutchins, Peter Norvig
+* Index: ICLR 2017
+* Reading date: 09/02/2017
+* Categories: Machine Learning
+* Tag: Machine learning library

+This paper proposed to use dynamic batching algorithm on a dynamic computation graph to accelerate the training of deep learning model with complicate structures like tree.

+At the same time they also provided a combinator library for neural networks based on Tensorflow, which simplifies the coding of building dynamic computation graph.
+The library is inspired by functional programming language, which is suitable for describing combination structures.